slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9762-9/packetizer_raw_output.md

 Replace the note with explicit language that states: 'If both the M and O flags in the Router Advertisement header are zero and no Prefix Information Option has the P flag set, then the advertisement carries no DHCPv6 information.'

+**Severity:** High
+  *Basis:* The ambiguity could lead to misinterpretation whereby valid DHCPv6 advertisements (with either M or a properly set P flag) may be incorrectly treated as carrying no information, potentially disabling DHCPv6 functionality.

+**Confidence:** High

 ---

 ## Report 2: 9762-9-2